luluzhou1/alinush.github.io/_includes/refs.md

 [^BO22e]: **Ferveo: Threshold Decryption for Mempool Privacy in {BFT} networks**, by Joseph Bebel and Dev Ojha, *in Cryptology {ePrint} Archive, Paper 2022/898*, 2022, [[URL]](https://eprint.iacr.org/2022/898)

+[^BP00]: **Attacking and Repairing Batch Verification Schemes**, by Boyd, Colin and Pavlovski, Chris, *in Advances in Cryptology --- ASIACRYPT 2000*, 2000

 [^BP02e]: **GQ and Schnorr Identification Schemes: Proofs of Security against Impersonation under Active and Concurrent Attacks**, by Bellare, Mihir and Palacio, Adriana, 2002, [[URL]](https://cseweb.ucsd.edu/~mihir/papers/gq.pdf)

 [^BP04]: **The Knowledge-of-Exponent Assumptions and 3-Round Zero-Knowledge Protocols**, by Bellare, Mihir and Palacio, Adriana, *in Advances in Cryptology -- CRYPTO 2004*, 2004